-A. design and develop novel peptidomimetic hepatitis C virus (HCV) protease inhibitors with high potency, high selectivity and unique resistance profile.

-- B. design and develop drug-like peptides and/or peptidomimetics based on the neuropeptide Substance P 1-7 (SP1-7) to be used as research tools for mechanistic investigations and target identification, and with potential use as analgestics for chronic neuropathic pain. - C. design and develop a novel carboxylic acid bioisosteric scaffold with unique possibilities to fine tune physicochemical and pharmacokinetic properties as well as drug target interactions; that will serve as a new chemical tool in the development of orally bioavailable, efficient and safe drugs. - D. develop new synthetic methods for modification of peptides that should be compatible with solid-phase peptide synthesis (SPPS).
+- A. design and develop novel peptidomimetic hepatitis C virus (HCV) protease inhibitors with high potency, high selectivity and unique resistance profile. - B. design and develop drug-like peptides and/or peptidomimetics based on the neuropeptide Substance P 1-7 (SP1-7) to be used as research tools for mechanistic investigations and target identification, and with potential use as analgestics for chronic neuropathic pain. - C. design and develop a novel carboxylic acid bioisosteric scaffold with unique possibilities to fine tune physicochemical and pharmacokinetic properties as well as drug target interactions; that will serve as a new chemical tool in the development of orally bioavailable, efficient and safe drugs. - D. develop new synthetic methods for modification of peptides that should be compatible with solidphase peptide synthesis (SPPS), and with special focus on methods useful for radioisotope-labeling of peptides for molecular imaging studies.

-Anja Sandström, Associate Professor Eva Åkerblom, Associate Professor Anders Karlén, Professor Gunnar Lindeberg, Research Associate Rebecca Fransson, PhD Anna Karin Belfrage, PhD student Johan Gising, PhD student Hiba Alogheli, PhD student Hiba Alogheli, PhD student Ankur Pandey, Postdoctoral Fellow Anna Skogh, PhD student Sanjay Borhade, Postdoctoral Fellow Prasad Wakchaure, Postdoctoral Fellow
+Anja Sandström, Associate Professor Eva Åkerblom, Associate Professor Anders Karlén, Professor Gunnar Lindeberg, Research Associate Rebecca Fransson, PhD Anna Karin Belfrage, PhD student Johan Gising, Researcher Hiba Alogheli, PhD student Ankur Pandey, Postdoctoral Fellow Anna Skogh, PhD student Sanjay Borhade, Postdoctoral Fellow Prasad Wakchaure, Postdoctoral Fellow